mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 In particular, FPC extends the Fabric's lifecycle API with additional commands to create an FPC enclave and handle the key provisioning.
 These are detailed separately in this document: [Link](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/fpc-management.md)

-## FPC Chaincode Library / Shim
+## FPC Shim

-As described above, FPC follows the programming model used in the standard Fabric Go shim and offers a C++ based Chaincode Library / Shim to FPC chaincode developers.
 For MVP, the FPC Shim comprises a subset of the standard Fabric Shim and is complemented in the future.
 These details are documented separately in the Shim header file itself: **[ecc_enclave/enclave/shim.h](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/ecc_enclave/enclave/shim.h)**
+As described above, FPC follows the programming model used in the standard Fabric Go shim and offers a C++ based FPC Shim to FPC chaincode developers.

 ## TEE platform support

 Currently, our FPC Runtime and the SDK focuses on Intel SGX SDK.
 However, components such as the FPC Registry are already designed to support attestations by other TEE platforms as they mature and gain remote attestation capabilities.
-Also, other components such as the Go part of the FPC chaincode library don't have an Intel SGX depency and can easily be reused.
+Also, other components such as the Go part of the FPC Shim don't have an Intel SGX depency and can easily be reused.
 We plan to explore other TEE platforms such as AMD SEV in the future.

 ## An Opportunity for richer Endorsement Policies